-- (a) The aeronautical charts submitted to the aeronautical information service provider will require regulatory approval by the Authority before publication. - (b) The Aeronautical Charts Service provider shall ensure that an approval has been granted by the Authority before submitting for publication new or revised aeronautical charts. - (c) The Aeronautical Charts Service provider shall take account of the additional time required by the Authority for the approvals process.
+- (a) The aeronautical charts submitted to the AIS provider will require regulatory approval by the authority before publication. - (b) The Aeronautical Charts Service provider shall ensure that an approval has been granted by the authority before submitting for publication new or revised aeronautical charts. - (c) The Aeronautical Charts Service provider shall take account of the additional time required by the authority for the approvals process.